Affiliate links on Android Authority may earn us a commission. Learn more.

 The LG Wing is unlike any other phone we’ve seen yet, so finding alternatives to it might be a tough endeavor.

 In saying so, the Microsoft Surface Duo is similarly unique, while also offering two separate screens.
 The big difference here is that the Surface Duo offers two equally sized screens in a book-like arrangement, as opposed to the Wing’s big screen/little screen setup.
 Still, you’re also getting the ability to run an app on each screen or one app across both screens.
 You’re also getting the aforementioned app pair functionality to launch two specific apps at once.
 The Surface Duo’s $1,400 price tag, unpolished software, and anemic spec sheet (no 5G, NFC, wireless charging, or multiple cameras) might be major deal-breakers though.

-The LG V60 (seen above) could also be up your alley if you’re looking for a full-featured smartphone with an interesting trick up its sleeve.
+Last year’s LG V60 (seen above) could also be up your alley if you’re looking for a full-featured smartphone with an interesting trick up its sleeve.
 Like other recent LG flagships, the V60 has a Second Screen accessory that gives you a dual-screen foldable experience.
-This isn’t quite as polished and pocket-friendly as the Galaxy Z Fold 2, but you still have the ability to run an app on each screen or one across both displays.
+This isn’t quite as polished and pocket-friendly as the Galaxy Z Fold 3, but you still have the ability to run an app on each screen or one across both displays.
 Best of all, it’s available for under $500 in the US now that a year has gone by and LG’s mobile unit is shutting down.
 That’s much cheaper than rival phones, while still offering features like a 3.5mm port and an IP68 rating.

 Pricing and availability

 The LG Wing launched in a locked state from the three major wireless carriers in the United States.
 Unfortunately, there is still no way to buy the Wing outright in an unlocked format.